The Longing

 Sound 9

 The Longing is a unique title that combines elements of adventure and idle games.
 Playing as the lonely Shade, it is your task to simply wait 400 days in the dark caverns deep below the surface before waking up your king.
-Of course, nothing is preventing you from exploring your surroundings or even trying to find an escape, but 400 days counting down in almost real-time you’ll find that nothing in this game can be rushed.
+Of course, nothing prevents you from exploring your surroundings or even trying to find an escape, but with 400 days counting down in almost real-time, you’ll find that nothing in this game can be rushed.

 Gameplay: You’ll find that patience really is a virtue when playing The Longing.

-Graphics: The protagonist is certainly a memorable character and the visual style is very charming.
+Graphics: The protagonist is a memorable character, and the visual style is charming.

-Sound: The soundtrack is great and the sound effects enhance the lonely atmosphere of the game
+Sound: The soundtrack is great, and the sound effects enhance the game’s lonely atmosphere

 Summary 8.7 Outstanding